seho0808/legacy_blog/ml/embedding_keras.md

 \end{bmatrix}
 $$

-We can simply see that $Y_1$precisely holds exact same rows from $W_1$.
+We can simply see that $Y_1$ precisely holds exact same rows from $W_1$.
 Since one-hot-encoding basically captures a single row of $W_1$, there is no need to multiply all the zeros.
 The difference between Embedding Layers and Dense Layers lie in the fact that Embedding Layers neglect all the unneccessary zeros to be computed.